cloudflare/cloudflare-docs/content/r2/objects/transparent-compression.md

 # Transparent decompression

-Transparent decompression reduces the size of stored files, which can help with reducing bandwidth to your origin.
-With transparent decompression, files are automatically decompressed, but you can still access and use the files or data in their original format.
-When supported, Cloudflare will always request the compressed content from your web server.
+Transparent decompression reduces the size of stored files stored in your buckets.
+With transparent decompression, compressed files are automatically decompressed, but you can still access and use the files or data in their original format.

 ## Accept-Encoding